Lots of women have their BFP by 21 DPO, but others are still playing the waiting game. Here’s our guide, whatever the tests are telling you.

 BFNs can be frustrating, even heartbreaking, but there is still hope.

-It could be that you ovulated later this month, or that the fertilized egg implanted later than average, which means your hCG levels might still be too low to detect.
+It could be that you ovulated later this month, or that the embryo implanted later than average, which means your hCG levels might still be too low to detect.

-Make sure that you’re following all the instructions on the test, and keep testing every few days.
+Make sure that you’re following all the instructions on the test, using your first morning pee, and keep testing every few days.

-If you’re having what seem like pregnancy symptoms with no BFP, you might want to book an appointment with your doctor for a chat and a blood test.
+If you’re having what seems like pregnancy symptoms with no BFP, you might want to book an appointment with your doctor for a chat and a blood test.

 You don’t just have to wait this out.